 If your garden is particularly exposed to the elements and retains a lot of moisture, positioning your office at the highest point of the garden creates natural drainage.
 Fitting guttering to your garden office can also help to redirect damaging water and is an investment worth considering.

 A concrete base is commonly used and, if built correctly, offers a fantastic foundation solution for your garden office building.
-However, at Dunster House, we offer a more cost effective and easier to install alternative in the form of our RapidPad foundation system.
+However, at Dunster House, we offer a more cost-effective and easier-to-install alternative in the form of our RapidGrid foundation system.

 How to make sure your garden office's doors and windows remain in working order